 You can just reuse the template for your next product launch.

-4. Project management communication plan
+4. Project management communication plan template

 If you think about it, the plans and templates we talked about in previous sections (the marketing communication plan and template, for instance) are also project management communication plans.